 - All the diagnosibility information related to temporary tablespaces and temporary files exposed through AWR, SQL monitor, and other utilities, is also available for local temporary tablespaces and local temporary files.
-This information is available with the exisiting dictionary views for temporary tablespaces and temporary files: DBA_TEMP_FILES, DBA_TEMP_FREE_SPACE. - The user_tablespaces and dba_tablespaces dictionary view are extended by a column, called shared, that indicates whether the temporary file is local (for rim or for all) or shared. - The DBA_TEMP_FILES dictionary view is extended by two columns: SHARED and INST_ID.
-The SHARED column indicates whether the temp file is local (FOR RIM OF FOR ALL) or shared.
+This information is available with the exisiting dictionary views for temporary tablespaces and temporary files: DBA TEMP FILES, DBA_TEMP_FREE_SPACE. - The USER_TABLESPACES and DBA_TABLESPACES dictionary view are extended by a column, called SHARED, that indicates whether the temporary file is local or shared. - The DBA_TEMP_FILES dictionary view is extended by two columns: SHARED and INST_ID.
+The SHARED column indicates whether the temp file is local or shared.
 The INST_ID column contains the instance number.
 For shared temporary files, there is a single row per file, and the INST_ID is null.
-For local temporary files, this column contains information about temporary files per instance, such as the size of the file in bytes (BYTES column).
+For local temporary files, this column contains information about temporary files per instance, such as the size of the file in bytes (BYTES column). - The DBA_TEMP_FREE_SPACE dictionary view is extended by two columns: SHARED and INST_ID.
+The SHARED column indicates whether the temporary file is local or shared.
+The INST_ID column contains the instance number.
+For shared temporary files, there is a single row per file, and the INST_ID is null.
+For local temporary files, this column contains information about temporary files per instance, such as total free space available (FREE SPACE column). - In the dictionary views, such as DBA_TABLESPACES, Oracle distinguishes the type of the tablespace using the SHARED column with the following values: - SHARED: for shared temporary tablespace